Framatome and Hydrogenious LOHC Technologies close cooperation

 “Smart Grid Solar” projekt ©Framatome

-Both partners consider dibenzyltoluene, usually known in industry as a heat transfer oil, to be the most suitable hydrogen-carrier material.
+Both partners consider the toluene-based oil, that is usually known in industry as a heat transfer oil, to be the most suitable hydrogen-carrier material.
 Hydrogenious’ proprietary carrier oil has significant advantages in storage density, costs and most importantly, safety.
-Besides being hardly flammable and non-toxic, it is not classified as a dangerous good.
-As such, it eliminates the risks of conventional hydrogen storage.
+The oil is hardly flammable and as such eliminates the risks of conventional hydrogen storage.
 Furthermore, it can be transported at ambient conditions, making handling and transport easy within the existing infrastructure.

-Hydrogenious Technologies is convinced that it has found a strong partner in Covalion, who will be able to actively contribute to the international expansion of the market for LOHC applications.
-“We are pleased that with Framatome and Covalion a further player in the LOHC market has chosen dibenzyltoluene as its carrier of choice.
-The advantages of our technology enable hydrogen to be easily and safely used as the energy vector of the future,” says Daniel Teichmann, CEO of Hydrogenious Technologies.
+Hydrogenious LOHC Technologies is convinced that it has found a strong partner in Covalion, who will be able to actively contribute to the international expansion of the market for LOHC applications.
+“We are pleased that with Framatome and Covalion a further player in the LOHC market has chosen the toluene-based oil as its carrier of choice.
+The advantages of our technology enable hydrogen to be easily and safely used as the energy vector of the future,” says Daniel Teichmann, CEO of Hydrogenious LOHC Technologies.

 Thanks to its strong expertise, Covalion fosters the use of hydrogen in a future energy system.
 Covalion offers a range of hydrogen solutions to the market, including PEM electrolysers, Hydrogen Refuelling Stations and LOHC-based solutions.